 We’re implementing strong knife crime laws to protect the community.

-The changes will amend the Summary Offences Act 1953* and include:
+The changes amend the Summary Offences Act 1953* and include:

-• banning the sale of knives to minors (under 18 years old)
+• A requirement for sellers of all knives to display notices prohibiting the sale of knives to minors (under 18).

 Penalties